Concord Assault & Battery Lawyer

 Before you make any statements to the police, it is important to hire an attorney as soon as possible.
 Our Concord criminal defense attorney at Scott C. Robertson Law Office, P.C. has represented clients in Cabarrus County who have faced assault charges for more than two decades.

-Under North Carolina law, assault and battery are often charged as misdemeanors, but they can be upgraded to felonies depending on the circumstances.
+Under North Carolina law, assault and battery can be charged as either misdemeanors or felonies depending on the circumstances.
 For example, a felony conviction can result if the assault involves a deadly weapon with the intent to kill.
-Here are some of the penalties you can expect to face when charged with assault:
+The following are the penalties for the different types of assault & battery charges:

 - Simple Assault - If you are charged with simple assault, than you could be facing up to 30 days in jail and/or probation.
 If you are a repeat offender than your penalties increase to up to 60 days in jail and a fine up to $1,000.